Thodupuzha River

 Thodupuzha River has its origins in the Thodupuzha Taluk in the Idukki district of Kerala, India, and is a tributary of the Muvattupuzha river.
 The river is one of the few in the state that does not become dry in the summer as the outflow from the Idukki hydro-electric project is drained into this river via Kanjar river.
 The town Thodupuzha is on the banks of this river, hence it got the name Thodupuzha.

+The name "Thodupuzha River" as rendered in English is tautological.
+In the Malayalam language, the colloquial word for "river" or "creek" is translated as "puzha."
+Hence, the proper local name for the river would be the "Thodu" river.
+This is common among many English translations of Kerala rivers.